Private Equity and the One Big Beautiful Bill Act: Opportunities and Challenges

 Description

-Under OBBBA, the private equity industry will potentially have greater tax planning stability, improved tax treatment of capital expenditures, and expanded tax benefits for domestic investments.
-Some key provisions OBBBA provides for private equity include expansion of qualified small business stock (QSBS) exclusion, expansion of capital gains exclusion, relaxed limitation on deductibility of business interest, qualified business income deduction, expansion of bonus depreciation, and deductibility of fund management fees.
+Under OBBBA, the private equity industry will potentially have greater tax planning stability, improved tax incentives in respect of capital expenditures, and expanded tax benefits for domestic investments.
+Some key OBBBA provisions relevant for private equity include expansion of the qualified small business stock (QSBS) exclusion, relaxed limitations on deductibility of business interest, permanent extension of the qualified business income deduction, and expansion of bonus depreciation.

-There were a few key proposals that did not make it into the final Act, leaving what is viewed as a more favorable tax regime in place for private equity funds, sponsors, and investors.
-The notable omissions include no carried interest provision, no change to the capital gains tax rate, and no "retaliatory tax" on certain foreign investors.
+There were also a few key proposals that did not make it into the final Act, leaving what is generally viewed as a more favorable tax regime in place for private equity funds, sponsors, and investors.
+The notable omissions include no changes to existing "carried interest" rules, no changes to the preferential capital gains tax rate, and no new "retaliatory tax" on certain foreign investors with respect to inbound U.S. investments and financings.

-Listen as our authoritative panel discusses the important private equity implications of OBBBA and business and investment strategies private equity funds, investors, and portfolio companies may want to consider to take advantage of these new tax incentives and credits.
+Listen as our authoritative panel discusses the important implications of OBBBA and business and investment strategies private equity funds, investors, and portfolio companies may want to consider to take advantage of these tax benefits.

 Outline